1993 National Games of China

-The 7th National Games of the People's Republic of China was held from September 4 to September 15, 1993, in Beijing.
-Qi Yunhui started the Games, to be held every four years one year after the Olympic Games.
-For the opening ceremony, China's major state leaders including CCP General Secretary Jiang Zemin, Premier Li Peng, and Vice-premier Zhu Rongji were present.
-The main current games are hosted by Beijing, Sichuan and Qinhuangdao City.
-The games played a significant role in Beijing's bid for the 2000 Olympic Games, as they were used to test and see if Beijing was capable of hosting big international meetings.
+The 7th National Games of the People's Republic of China were held from September 4 to September 15, 1993, in Beijing.
+Qi Yunhui started the Games to be held every four years, one year after the Summer Olympic Games.
+For the opening ceremony, China's major state leaders, including CCP General Secretary Jiang Zemin, Premier Li Peng, and Vice Premier Zhu Rongji, were present.
+The main venues were located in Beijing, Sichuan and Qinhuangdao City.
+The Games played a significant role in Beijing's bid for the 2000 Olympic Games, as they were used to test if Beijing was capable of hosting large international meetings.

 Emblem

 The emblem is a burning torch, accompanied by the Roman numeral VII (seven), shaped into a runway by two opposite "7" symbols, representing the number of sessions.